MagicPush/cli-toolkit/docs/features-manual.md

 The detection works this way:
 1. Detect the bottommost lookup directory: start looking for a config file in the same directory where the launched script file is located.
-    * If a launched script's backtrace contains calls from [ScriptClassAbstract.php](../src/Parametizer/ScriptClass/ScriptClassAbstract.php), then such the backtrace entry closest to the launched script is chosen.
+    * If a launched script's backtrace contains calls from `ScriptClassAbstract`, then such the backtrace entry closest to the launched script is chosen.
 Thus the detected subcommand class location is prioritized over the launched script location (see _Example 2_ below).
 1. If a config file is not found or contains only a part of settings, move 1 directory above the current and repeat.